apache/nuttx/pass1/README.txt

   In the two pass build, the application logic is built during the first phase, pass 1.
-In that phase, the application may generate and install source files in the pass1/directory.
+In that phase, the application may generate and install source files into the pass1/ directory.

   The operating system is built during phase 2 of the build.
 At that time, those source files in the pass1/ directory will be built and incorporated